NathanaelA/fluentreports/commands.md

 * Options - Default is in (parentheses)
   * landscape: true or (false); to make the report landscaped.
   * paper: (letter), legal, A0-A10, B0-B10, C0-C10, Executive, Folio, Tabloid, RA0-RA4, SRA0-SRA4
-  * font: (helvetica), courier, times, symbol, dingbats or a external font file that you provide and add to the report via the "registerFont" command
+  * font: (Helvetica), Courier, Times-Roman, Symbol, ZapfDingbats or a external font file that you provide and add to the report via the "registerFont" command.
   * fontSize: (12), any number from 1-128.
   * margins: (72), can be a single number for all four sides; or a object array like: {left:72, top:72, bottom:72, right: 72}
   * autoPrint: true or (false); to make the report automatically bring up the print dialog